10 QUESTIONS for:

 Are there other events happening before the fair?

 Yes!
 Yes!
 Yes!
 CACS has designed several workshops to help you prepare.
 These include resume writing, interviewing, networking and two sessions on how to specifically prepare for the Monterey Institute Career Fair.
 Some organizations will also be conducting information sessions before and after the fair.

 What should I bring to the Career Fair?

-Resumes, business cards, notebook or folio (the MIIS folios in the Simoneau House (Alumni Relations Office) are great!), writing utensils, breath mints, MIIS ID Card and a positive attitude! encouraged but optional.
+Resumes, business cards, notebook or folio (the MIIS folios in the Simoneau House are great!), writing utensils, breath mints, MIIS ID Card and a positive attitude! encouraged but optional.
 If you are considering printing your own business cards, your CACS advisor can provide information on developing an appropriate card for the event.

 What information do I include in my "elevator pitch"?

 When you approach an employer, it's a good idea to be prepared with an elevator pitch to introduce yourself.
 First learn a bit about the organization and what types of opportunities they have available before you launch into your pitch.
 Clearly state your name, program of study and career mission in a short, concise statement.
 The more you practice, the more natural and confident you will sound.

 If there is a long line of people waiting at a table, should I just drop off my resume?